This story has been updated. It was originally published on November 10, 2021.

 Consider getting travel insurance

 You might have gotten the gist of it already: things, they are a-changin’.
 At the beginning of the pandemic, airlines waived fees and implemented extra-flexible measures to lure people into traveling.
 And even though some of those measures are still in place, travelers no longer have such an upper hand.

 American Airlines, for example, will refund you for the full price of your ticket if your flight gets canceled for any reason, but will not book a seat for you on a competing airline.
 This means you may get stranded during a layover or end up paying a lot more money for a new ticket on a new airline to get to your final destination.

 This is why travel insurance is more important than ever, and Frommer says more and more people are getting it when planning a vacation.
 Keep an eye out for prices, as high demand might have driven them up.
 You can always go for the insurance your airline or online travel agency offers you, but it’s better to shop around and read the fine print to find an insurance policy that works for you.

 And when you step out of your home to embark upon your trip, know that things are still far from normal.
-Wherever you’re going and whatever your vaccination status is, be sure to wear a mask on planes, in airports, and anywhere social distancing is not possible.
+Wherever you’re going and whatever your vaccination status is, we encourage you to wear a mask on planes, in airports, and anywhere social distancing is not possible.
 Abiding by local regulations and doing your homework will help make your trip a truly fun and relaxing experience.